Clear the redness, vision and uncover the cornea with Ayurvedic Treatment and Panchakarma Procedures

 - Pure honey 1 drop in both eyes in the morning is a good pterygium eye treatment.

-Pterygium removal naturally can be done with the help of some preventive measures and changes in the lifestyle such as:
+Along with the pterygium treatment in Ayurveda, the natural treatment can be done with the help of some preventive measures and changes in the lifestyle such as:

-- Use sunglasses that block out ultra-violet light (close-fitting, wrap around).
+- Use sunglasses that block out ultra-violet light (close-fitting, wrap-around).

 - Avoid exposure to various irritants eg: smoke, dust, wind and chemical pollutants